 - Rapid or Ultra-Rapid metaboliser

-These factors will influence the drug and dosage that will be initially prescribed, eliminating the trial and error approach.
-The below chart from GENEWAY™ shows how your genes are catagorised by what kind of metaboliser they are for different drugs in a genetic test.
+These factors will influence the drug and dosage that will be initially prescribed, eliminating the trial-and-error approach.
+The below chart from GENEWAY™ shows how your genes are categorised by what kind of metabolites they are for different drugs in a genetic test.